 - Click here for the most updated conference schedule (final announcement to come on Wednesday, August 31!)

 There are two separate passes or paths for attendance:

 The All Access experience includes a one-day, large-group gathering at the Directors Guild of America (DGA).
 In addition to the panels, keynotes, and breakout rooms of the conference, attendees will be invited to the Big Hub Breakfast, Closing Night Reception, and After-Party, all of which provide opportunities for mingling with directors, industry gatekeepers, funders, and thought leaders.

 For the virtual-only days of the conference, we will be opening community hubs throughout Los Angeles for attendees who are interested in continuing to gather in person.
-At night, after the conversational programming has concluded, all in-person attendees will be invited to convene as a large-group at a reception/party.

 If you are not in one of the cities with a community hub, or if you do not feel safe/comfortable attending an in-person gathering, you will still be able to experience the conference through the same platform that all attendees will be using, and through Whatsapp and other online chat groups that conference programmers will organize.